Scientific name: Diacrisia sannio

 The clear differences between the male and female of this moth led them to be originally described as separate species.
 The female is smaller than the male with orange-red veins on the forewing and usually a greater degree of black on the hindwing.

 The male flies in sunshine and is easily disturbed by day.
 The female is sometimes found at rest on vegetation by day but seems to fly very infrequently.
 Both sexes are active at night.
+The caterpillars can be found from July to the following April or May.

 Size and Family